Visualize Query Results - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Last date published

-To help you better understand your XQL query results and share your insights with others, Cortex XDR enables you to generate visualizations of your query data directly from the XQL Search page.
+To help you better understand your Cortex Query Language (XQL) query results and share your insights with others, Cortex XDR enables you to generate visualizations of your query data directly from the XQL Search page.

 2. Run an XQL query.